 College of Art and Design students went on an enlightening research trip to Honduras to further develop projects related to the RIT Hope for Honduras initiative to bring healthcare improvements to the Central American country.
 It’s one of countless demonstrations of the college’s commitment to providing students with the resources necessary for an unparalleled education.
 Other international opportunities that enhance coursework and facilitate career success include:

 The College of Art and Design has had eight Fulbright U.S. Student Program award recipients, allowing each to study, research or teach abroad.
-One was Yasmeen Smalley-Norman, selected to take underwater photos of endangered coral species in support of coral reef research.
+One was Yasmeen Smalley-Norman, selected to take underwater photos of endangered coral species in support of coral reef research in the Philippines.

 Led by our dedicated faculty, students in various programs travel to conferences and events — both in the country and abroad— for development opportunities.
 The Motion Picture Science program, for example, annually attends the National Association of Broadcasters Show.

 Students sometimes don't need to travel outside of RIT's walls to receive an international experience.
 Visiting artists from all over the world — like Japan's Masahiro Sasaki — frequent our classrooms and studios for lectures and demos.